 A learner who is New to English may also need to be allowed extra time to write the homework task in their diary.
 The learner could write it in English, or in (one of) their first language(s).
 Alternatively teachers may want to write it for them, or ask a supportive peer who is competent at reading and writing in English (and who has legible handwriting) to write it for them.

-Classroom Support Strategies: Working with Learners in Secondary Settings signposts other homework tasks to help develop first language skills and aid English language acquisition.
+Classroom Guidance and Strategies to Support EAL Learners: Working with Learners in Secondary Settings signposts other homework tasks to help develop first language skills and aid English language acquisition.
 The Strategies are suitable for all EAL learners from Bands A to E. In order to download the Strategies, please complete this registration form which will provide free access to all of the Foundation’s resources.